 Children demonstrate the emerging ability to process stimuli, focus and sustain attention, and maintain engagement in accordance with social and cultural contexts.

-- Remain available for the child and respond promptly if he or she asks for help
+- Strategies for interaction (16-24 months): Remain available for the child and respond promptly if he or she asks for help

 Developmental Domain 2: Physical Development & Health

 Children demonstrate strength, coordination, and controlled use of large muscles.